Ongoing projects

 -

-Based on the introduction pathways and current economic uses of the invasive alien plant species in India, we proposed a set of policy interventions, identified potential hurdles for the effective implementation of such policies in India, and outlined a dynamic decentralized system with a standard operating procedure.
+Based on the introduction pathways and current economic uses of the invasive alien plant species in India, we proposed a set of policy interventions, identified potential hurdles for the effective implementation of such policies in India, and outlined a dynamic decentralised system with a standard operating procedure.

 -

-By considering 13 variables related to biogeography, introduction pathways, uses, functional traits, and distribution for 715 species belonging to three invasion categories, we identified the relative influence of these biotic and abiotic factors on the successful naturalization and invasion of alien plant species.
+By considering 13 variables related to biogeography, introduction pathways, uses, functional traits, and distribution for 715 species belonging to three invasion categories, we identified the relative influence of these biotic and abiotic factors on the successful naturalisation and invasion of alien plant species.

 -